Humboldt-Universität zu Berlin - Mathematisch-Naturwissenschaftliche Fakultät - Experimentelle Elementarteilchenphysik

 H.E.S.S. telescopes

 H.E.S.S. is an array of five Imaging Atmospheric Cherenkov Telescopes located in the southern hemisphere in the Khomas Highland of Namibia.
-It is operated by a collaboration of about 220 scientists and allows the detection of gamma-rays with energies between 50 GeV and 100 TeV.
+It is operated by a collaboration of over 100 scientists and allows the detection of gamma-rays with energies between 50 GeV and 100 TeV.
 In its Phase I (since 2004) the system has been fully operational with four identical 12m-diameter telescopes whose high sensitivity allowed the discovery of numerous galactic and extragalactic sources.
-In the summer of 2012, an additional fifth telescope with a mirror diameter of 28m has been added (H.E.S.S.
+In the summer of 2012, an additional fifth telescope with a mirror diameter of 28m was added (H.E.S.S.
 Phase II).
-This telescope is located in the center of the existing array and is the largest Cherenkov telescope ever built.
-Its larger mirror surface helps to improve the sensitivity even more and lowers the energy threshold.
+This large telescope is located in the centre of the existing array and is the largest Cherenkov telescope ever built.
+Its almost 600 m2 area mirror surface allows the telescope to detect gamma-ray induced air shower of lower energy and enhances the sensitivity of the H.E.S.S. array.

 Research Topics